yrong/tinyacs-server/scripts/README.txt

 The "scripts"/"conf"/"libs" directories are checked into the GIT repo, and shall be manually copied into the deployment server.

-The recommended root location is "/home/sxacc-dev" (for a dedicated user account "sxacc-dev").
+The recommended root location is "/home/CWMP-dev" (for a dedicated user account "CWMP-dev").

 The "vertx-artifacts" directory shall be created during installation, and the Vertx artifacts (the 2 zip files) shall be manually copied into the "vertx-artifacts" directory.

 Prior to starting ACS server and CPE server:
  1. MongoDB and Redis Servers must be installed and started in the same machine.
- 2. The Linux System env variable "SXA_JBOSS_API_HOST" must be set properly to point the SXA JBOSS Host.
+ 2. The Linux System env variable "CWMP_JBOSS_API_HOST" must be set properly to point the SXA JBOSS Host.

 To start the ACS server, simply run the following shall command: